pypsa-meets-earth/pypsa-earth/doc/configuration.rst

 Configuration
 ##########################################

-PyPSA Africa imports the configuration options originally developed in `PyPSA-Eur <https://pypsa-eur.readthedocs.io/en/latest/index.html>`_ and here reported and adapted.
+PyPSA-Earth imports the configuration options originally developed in `PyPSA-Eur <https://pypsa-eur.readthedocs.io/en/latest/index.html>`_ and here reported and adapted.
 The options here described are collected in a ``config.yaml`` file located in the root directory.
 Users should copy the provided default configuration (``config.default.yaml``) and amend their own modifications and assumptions in the user-specific configuration file (``config.yaml``);